otrocadev/tesla-landing-clone/README.md

 ## Why Astro and Tailwind CSS?

-The goal of the project was to make the front of the landing page as efficient as possible, so as the page is mainly static, **Astro** with **Tailwind CSS** is a great combo to build fast.
+The goal of the project was to make the front of the landing page as efficient as possible, so as the page is mainly static, **Astro** with **Tailwind CSS** is a great combo to build fast. **Vue** implementation will solve the reactive parts of the web page.

 ## Features developed